 You can't trust the British media.
-Michael Phelps found this out to his cost when he appeared in the News of the World with a bong in his face.
+Michael Phelps found this out at a big price when he appeared in the News of the World with a bong in his face.

 He was banned from competing for three months, returning to action in May 2009.

 The News of the World, however, collapsed in the midst of a phone-hacking scandal and printed its final edition in July 2011.
-Upon hearing the news, Phelps probably allowed himself a small smile.
+Phelps probably smiled a little bit upon hearing the news.

 Rosey Grier Tells People About His Hobbies